Hiimus/arca_bookstore/README.md

 ]
 ```

-3. Click on the orange “Save Changes” button and navigate to the “Bucket Policy” section which will be near the top of the page, and click edit.
+3. Click on the “Save Changes” button and navigate to the “Bucket Policy” section and click edit.

 ---